shapeshed/shapeshed.com/content/posts/unix-tee.md

-{
-  "slug": "unix-tee",
-  "title": "Linux and Unix tee command tutorial with examples", "date": "2016-07-28T00:00:00+00:00",
++++
+date = "2016-07-28T00:00:00+00:00"
-  "description": "Tutorial on using tee, a UNIX and Linux command for copying standard input to standard output and making a copy to one or more files.
-Examples of writing to a file, appending to a file and writing to a privileged file.", "image": "images/articles/tee.png",
+description = "Tutorial on using tee, a UNIX and Linux command for copying standard input to standard output and making a copy to one or more files.
+Examples of writing to a file, appending to a file and writing to a privileged file." image = "images/articles/tee.png" slug = "unix-tee" tags = ["UNIX", "Linux"] title = "Linux and Unix tee command tutorial with examples"

-  "tags": [
-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Tee man page][4]